codetalkio/codethoughts.io/posts/2016-05-11-using-electron-with-haskell.md

 * _Stackage LTS 5.15_
 * _servant 0.4.4.7_

+_If you want to grab the whole code from this post, it can be found at [codetalkio/Haskell-Electron-app](https://github.com/codetalkio/Haskell-Electron-app)._

 Not much literature exist on using `Electron` as a GUI tool for Haskell development, so I thought I'd explore the space a little.
 Being initially a bit clueless on how `Electron` would launch the Haskell web server, I was watching [the Electron meetup talk by Mike Craig from Wagon HG](https://youtu.be/mUAu7lcgYWE?t=6m54s) (they use `Electron` with Haskell) and noticed they actually mention it on the slides:

 <blockquote>